8 Facts About Production Planners

 Production planners also spend a lot of their time analyzing back orders, current orders and upcoming orders to prioritize, plan, and schedule the production operations.
 This done through the use of demand planning software.

-They work with management to forecast processes associated with customer demands in the supply chain.
-If a company is planning a promotion they will work with with sales, marketing, and finance groups to determine what is required.
+They collaborate with management to forecast processes related to customer demands within the supply chain.
+If a company is planning a promotion production planners will work with with sales, marketing, and finance groups to determine what is required.

-Finally, they maintain reports for production planning activities and sequences so they can have a idea of how long things take to make.Â
+Finally, they maintain reports for production planning activities and sequences so they can have an idea of how long things take to make.Â

 2. Production Planners forecast trends